Sallekhana: Legality and comparison with suicide

 Champat Rai Jain, a Jainist scholar, wrote in 1934:

-Modern era Indian activists have questioned this rationale, calling the voluntary choice of death as an evil similar to sati, and have attempted to legislate and judicially act against this religious custom.
+Modern-era Indian activists have questioned this rationale, calling the voluntary choice of death an evil similar to sati, and have attempted to legislate and judicially act against this religious custom.
 Article 21 of the Constitution of India, 1950, guarantees the right to life to all persons within the territory of India and its states.
-In Gian Kaur vs The State Of Punjab, the state high court ruled, "... 'right to life' is a natural right embodied in Article 21 but suicide is an unnatural termination or extinction of life and, therefore, incompatible and inconsistent with the concept of right to life".
+In Gian Kaur vs The State Of Punjab, the state high court ruled, "... 'right to life' is a natural right embodied in Article 21 but suicide is an unnatural termination or extinction of life and, therefore, incompatible and inconsistent with the concept of the right to life".

 Nikhil Soni vs Union of India (2006), a case filed in the Rajasthan High Court, citing the Aruna Ramchandra Shanbaug vs Union Of India case related to euthanasia, and the Gian Kaur case, argued, "No person has a right to take his own life consciously, as the right to life does not include the right to end the life voluntarily."
-So the petitioner cited Sallekhana as a suicide and thus punishable under Section 309 (attempt to commit suicide).
+So the petitioner cited Sallekhana as suicide and thus punishable under Section 309 (attempt to commit suicide).
 The case also extended to those who helped facilitate the deaths of individuals observing Sallekhana, finding they were culpable under Section 306 (abetment of suicide) with aiding and abetting an act of suicide.
 It was also argued that Sallekhana "serves as a means of coercing widows and elderly relatives into taking their own lives".
 An attempt to commit suicide was a crime under Section 309 of the Indian Penal Code.

 In response, the Jain community argued that prohibiting the practice is a violation of their freedom of religion, a fundamental right guaranteed by Article 15 and Article 25 of the Constitution of India.
 The book Sallekhana Is Not Suicide by former Justice T. K. Tukol was widely cited in the court which opined that "Sallekhana as propounded in the Jaina scriptures is not suicide."